JeremySBrown/AuthTokenPresentation/README.md

 </ol>

-Database Init:
+Database Init:<br />
-The database is generated from Entity Framework Code First, and is generated on the first attempt to connect it.
-This make take a few seconds to complete.
+<p>The database is generated from Entity Framework Code First, and is generated on the first attempt to connect it.
+This make take a few seconds to complete.</p>
-You can also do so by Refreshing the APIFinal page after running step 2 from above.
+<p>You can also do so by Refreshing the APIFinal page after running step 2 from above.</p>

 Three users are created during the database setup:
 Admin